msmfa/javascript-in-30/CONTRIBUTING.md

 In topics.md in the definitions section add your name and your github to be credited.

-Create a new Pull Request with the name "Definition submitted" and wait for the merge!
+Create a new Pull Request with the name "Insert your definition" and wait for the merge!

 License